-Compensation programmes are designed to ensure positive customer outcomes, reflect our financial performance and do not encourage excessive risk taking.
+Compensation programmes are designed to ensure positive customer outcomes, reflect the financial performance of the SLF UKH Group and WWG, and do not encourage excessive risk taking.
 All incentive compensation plans are performance based and include appropriate measures of performance over different time horizons for different employee levels.